 *The complete childhood immunization series consists of 4 or 5 doses of pediatric DTP, DTaP or DT.
 A primary series consisting of 3 doses of Td or tetanus toxoid (TT) administered during adolescence or as an adult substitutes for the childhood series of immunization.

-The provisional recommendations address further considerations regarding the choice of Td and Tdap.
+provisional recommendations address further considerations regarding the choice of Td and Tdap.
 Providers caring for pregnant women are advised to review the provisional recommendations in their entirety.

 What is the difference between provisional and final recommendations?
 Provisional recommendations of the ACIP have yet to be officially approved by the Department of Health and Human Services (HHS) and CDC.
 The ACIP voted for these recommendations; however, these are under review by the Director of CDC and HHS.
 The recommendations will become official (thus called final or complete) when published in CDC's Morbidity and Mortality Weekly Report (MMWR).
-Current provisional recommendations.
-Final recommendations.

 ACIP recommendations are not updated annually, but as new data dictate.